 22. This year’s Tet Festival at the Seattle Center will feature live performances, hands-on activities, food, crafts, games, martial arts demonstrations and a lively marketplace.

 23. Need some well-deserved, kid-free time?
-The Pacific Science Center will entertain your kids while you enjoy a night out on the town or quiet night in.
+The Pacific Science Center will entertain your kids while you enjoy a night out on the town or a quiet night in.

 24. Learn about one of the coolest creatures in Puget Sound, the giant Pacific octopus, during the Seattle Aquarium’s annual Octopus Week.